flipacholas/Architecture-of-consoles/articles/playstation-3.md

 Having explained all that history and theory, I think we are ready to bring forward the protagonist of this section.
 This is Cell:

 {{< figure_img src="cpu/cell.png" class="centered-container">}}
-The Cell Broadband Engine (PS3 variant)
+The Cell Broadband Engine (PS3 variant).
 Designed by IBM for supercomputing and scientific simulation.
+The crossed out 'SPE' means it's disabled (unusable).
+The other 'SPE' on the left is reserved to the operating system.
 {{< /figure_img >}}

 ... and by the end of this section, you'll know what each component does.